threkk/dotfiles/README.md

 ```
 To install all the plugins and themes, you need to use Plug.

-Open vim and type:
+Open vim (it will give an error, press ENTER) and type:
 ```
-:PlugUpdate
+:PlugInstall
 ```

 To read the complete [Plug commands](https://github.com/junegunn/vim-plug).